A Tale of Two Sisters

 Train to Busan follows a workaholic businessman, Seok-woo, and his daughter as they travel on a train from Seoul to Busan to visit her mother. but, their journey takes a turn when a woman infected with a strange virus boards the train and starts attacking the passengers.

-Trapped in the confines of the speeding train, Seok-woo and his daughter find themselves in a desperate battle against time and the undead.
-The film delivers non-stop action and suspense from start to finish with plenty of meta commentary thrown in as well.
-It is a uniquely brilliant movie and one everyone should watch, especially fans of the zombie genre.
+Train to Busan delivers non-stop action and suspense from start to finish with plenty of meta commentary thrown in as well, and it is a uniquely brilliant movie and one everyone should watch, especially fans of the zombie genre.
 [Train To Busan on IMDB]

 The Red Shoes

-The Red Shoes tells the story of Sun-jae, who discovers a pair of pink shoes in a subway station and becomes obsessed with them.
-As she takes the shoes home, it becomes clear that they are cursed, leading her on a journey to investigate their dark history.
-Loosely based on a story from Hans Christian Andersen, it reinterprets the fairy tale feel through a disturbing horror lens.
+Sun-jae discovers a pair of pink shoes in a subway station and becomes obsessed with them, and ss she takes the shoes home, it becomes clear that they are cursed, leading her on a journey to investigate their dark history.

 The movie also touches on the Japanese occupation of Korea, infusing the narrative with a sense of historical weight, if you're at all interested in that side of things.
 [The Red Shoes on IMDB]